tomod24/Books2Review/README.md

 Users don&#39;t have access to deleting books only reviews the admins can remove books.
 This has been input so that other users of the books on the website or added reviews aren&#39;t reviewed in error.

+## Defensive Design

+The defensive design was implemented for the information supplied via the form mainly on the website.
+This was controlling the information input into the website when add new reviews on the website.
+This would prevent any fields being missing causing website retrieval problems and ensure all the information is supplied when adding any information to the database website.
+Another measure implemented is if the user is tampering with the website which will provide a 404 error on the website alerting the user of the issue.
+This is necessary to ensure the users respect and use the sight correctly and what the sites purpose is.
+Providing accurate and correct book information with reader views supplied

 ## Wireframes

 Balsamiq frameworks was perfect to get a mock up design and use ideas in website layout and helped me decide site functionality.
 When creating the home space, it creates a wave of ideas.
 Designing and planning was much easier using Balsamiq frameworks previous was sketching my site design on paper and pen.
 If any changes are implemented then I can discuss the changes from the original idea and show how I&#39;ve improved the design.
 This way it will indicate the improvements and the reasoning behind changing the design.